Cost of Disney World Tickets

 If you purchase one or two day park tickets, you are not going to get a discount.

 The key is to buy 4+ days.
 The more days you go, the cheaper each ticket will be.

 This can result in a lot more park time for a cheaper per ticket rate.

 When buying tickets, Disney will try to convince you to pay for things like Park Hopping and extras like Water parks.
 While this might sound like a good idea, those little extras will add up.

-Going to Disney is expensive, but there are ways to save money on Disney tickets if you take the time to do your research and are willing to be flexible with your trip.
-We hope you found our tips helpful.
+Going to Disney is expensive, but there are ways to save money on tickets for Disney theme parks if you take the time to do your research and are willing to be flexible with your trip.

 Do you have other ways you save money on Disney tickets?